 Volume, a volumetric display that uses “lightfolding technology” to let you interact with a hologram inside a cube, really stood out to us.
 It’s a 3D experience with no headgear required.
 You can swipe its touch-sensitive screen or wave your hands beneath it.
 It reminded us of the interface Tony Stark uses in Iron Man.

 The potential of Volume as a design tool is what we find really exciting.
 Transferring this 3D experience to CAD would be amazing.
 We’re currently using 2D tools to simulate 3D products, but it would be so much easier if we had 3D tools.

 The potential of using Volume’s 3D display technology as a design tool is what we find really exciting.

 Another company, Baltimore-based Elevated Element, combines laser scan and aerial photogrammetry (drones) to create extremely accurate and realistic digital 3D models of large sites and objects — as large or larger than the Statue of Liberty.
 This technology is being used to inspect sites and structure.
 It could also be used for virtual reality applications.
 Imagine, for example, using VR to take a walk through the Acropolis.
 (See what we mean about dreaming?)

 We can’t wait to go back to Maker Faire in 2017 and see what’s new and how these trends are evolving.
 Until then, we’ll try to make our own fun and keep out of trouble here at Bresslergroup HQ ….

-(Curiosity Club is a series where Bresslergroupers go exploring and ask questions.
-We hope you’ll read these posts and do as Voltaire said: “Judge a man by his questions rather than by his answers.”)
+(This post is part of Curiosity Club, a series where Bresslergroupers go exploring and ask questions.
+We hope you’ll read these posts and do as Voltaire said: “Judge a man [Ed. note: or woman] by his questions rather than by his answers.”)